mighri-manar/Distributed-Intrusion-Detection-Supervised-Learning-on-CICIDS2017/README.md

 ![Status](https://img.shields.io/badge/status-active-success.svg)

+> **📍 Current Status: Phase 1 - Single CSV Exploration**
+>
+> This is the initial phase working with a single CSV file for data exploration and ML prototyping.
+Full dataset processing with Apache Spark coming in Phase 2.

 A machine learning project for detecting network intrusions and web attacks using the CICIDS2017 dataset.
 This project demonstrates data exploration, preprocessing, and classification using multiple ML algorithms.

 ## 📋 Project Overview